Overview of jQuery Ajax Methods

 10. ajaxError( callback)

-This method attaches a function that is executed whenever the ajax request fails.
+This method attaches a function that executes whenever the AJAX request fails.
 This is also a type of ajax event.

 Example: